-The Center for Local History is looking for your help in learning more about this photo, found in the attic of a house on 21st Street South, in the Arlington Ridge/Aurora Highlands area:
+The Center for Local History is looking for your help in learning more about this photo, found in the attic of a house on 21st Street South – the Arlington Ridge/Aurora Highlands neighborhood.

 Finds like this are fascinating to us, because they pose so many questions… Who are these young men?
 What school are they from?
 And when was the photo taken?

 The thirteen young men appear to be high-school aged, and they are wearing turn-of-the-century or early-twentieth-century football gear.
 The two men in suits are presumably coaches.
 They stand before an arched doorway labeled “Public School.”
 The back row of young men seem to be standing on miniature chairs.
 One man holds a football, upon which is painted “04.”
 The “04” suggests that they were either playing in 1904, or were from the class of 1904.
 But what other details back up that assumption?
 How do we know that “04” wasn’t painted onto the ball for some other reason?